 We explored the notion of purpose from various viewpoints in the first ten blog posts in this series.
-We then started making sense of our purpose in the last four blog post.
-I invite you to now reflect on the third aspect in the model of purposeful living– The choices (the orange colour circle in the model).
-While this is the third circle, in real life it can happen anywhere in the nine steps; it’s not necessarily chronological.
+We then started making sense of our purpose in the next ten blog posts.
+I invite you now to reflect on the ninth aspect in the model of purposeful living– inspiring (the dark blue colour circle in the model).
+While this is the ninth and final circle, in real life it can happen anywhere in the nine circles, it’s not necessarily chronological.
 There could be also other circles that are yet to be discovered.
 Once we gather momentum in living purposefully, we start inspiring others to live purposefully as well.

 This blog-post deals with our responsibility to inspire others to live a purposeful life.
 We can inspire others by design or by accident.
 On one hand, others can get inspired when they see the improvement of our quality of life as we attempt to live a purposeful life.
 Living a purposeful life includes; living with a set of positive values, engaging in spiritual activities, looking after our health, building quality relationships, building financial stability, developing intellect and allocating time for purposeful activities.
 On the other hand, we could use our roles in life to inspire others.
 These roles include being a parent, sibling, relative, teacher, leader, colleague, author, speaker, and social figure such as a sportsman, entertainer, business leader, religious leader and social leader etc. Continue reading “Purpose of Living – Part 21: Inspiring others to live a purposeful life”